iodaniel/iodaniel_resume/docs/index.md

 ## Related Experience

 ### Web Developer

 `November 2018 - present`
 __Nutriente LLC__, El Paso, TX

+-Develop websites for business in El Paso, TX.

-- Involved in website development, UX experience and customer research for a website focus in nutrition science for the LATAM market.
+-Involved in website development, UX experience and customer research for a website focus in nutrition science for the LATAM market.

-- Develop websites for potential clients to improve the business opportunity preview.
+-Develop websites for potential clients to improve the business opportunity preview.

-- Manage a team to  develop websites for clients.
+-Manage a team to  develop websites for clients.

- -entrepenorship you gain experience per risk and get out from your comfort zone and explore new posibilities.
+-

 ### PAS Supervisor